mohammedzuber099/ZUBER-MADA-project/data/raw-data/README.md

 #raw-data

-This folder should contain all raw data.
-As needed add sub-folders.
+This folder contain all raw data used in this project.

-The dataset purposefully contains some faulty entries that need to be cleaned.

-I have saved the "codebook" in csv in the same folder
+I have saved the "codebook" in csv format in this folder.
+Please refer to the codebook for more understanding on the data.

-This raw data-set should generally not be edited by hand.
+This raw data-set should not be edited by hand.
 It should instead be loaded and processed/cleaned using code.